EDGECAM Programs Merged Into Single Machining Files With 1.5-Million Lines Of Code

 Working out of 9000 square foot premises in Burnley, with 15 employees, the company produces around 80 mold tools a year for plastic injection molders, ranging in size from small tools of 156 mm x 156 mm, anywhere up to 2-tonnes.

 "EDGECAM is absolutely integral to our entire manufacturing process.
 It’s at the heart if everything, and is vital in terms of what it does through the customization, standardization and removing errors."

 Mark Cole, Production Director

 The company has invested heavily in customizing a range of software and equipment, including CAM solutions from EDGECAM, and a Pioneer Co-ordinate Measuring Machine from Hexagon.

 EDGECAM drives seven high-speed CNC mills with spindle speeds varying from 12,000 to 30,000 rpm, and Sodick EDM machining, but Production Director Mark Cole says it’s no ordinary machining process.
-“EDGECAM have customised the software to create a system for us which we call Merge.
+“EDGECAM have customized the software to create a system for us which we call Merge.
 It means we can put several components on the machines at once, and the EDGECAM CNC code for them all is merged into one large program, along with the datums to set the parts on.”